oracle-livelabs/database/kubernetes-for-oracledbas/deploy-oraoperator/deploy-oraoperator.md

 ![kube-control-manager](images/kube-control-manager.png "kube-control-manager")

 You will take a closer look at the OraOperator controllers after the installation of the OraOperator, but keep in mind the APIs are declarative.
-This will mean that if you define a new Oracle Database **Custom Resource** and it does not currently exist, it is the Controllers responsibility to bring that resource to the desired state... that is: create it.
+This means that if you define a new Oracle Database **Custom Resource** and it does not currently exist, it is the Controllers responsibility to bring that resource to the desired state... that is: create it.

 ## Task 3: Install OraOperator